nragland37/my-portfolio/content/featured/01-analysisTool/index.md

   - Data Analysis
 ---

-R-based Shiny application designed to visualize student availability during breaks between classes using interactive heatmaps.
-It helps identify periods when students are free, enabling institutions to optimize event timing and boost student involvement.
+R-based Shiny application that maps availability and identifies optimal engagement times to enhance participation within an organization.